iMissile/Self.Writing/Analysts/looking_for_tools.md

 - [DevExtreme Web](http://js.devexpress.com/WebDevelopment/) Create highly responsive web apps for touch-enabled devices and traditional desktops.
 - [JUMLY](http://jumly.tmtk.net/) is a JavaScript library for UML diagram rendering engine

+- [Flot](http://www.flotcharts.org/).
+Attractive JavaScript plotting for jQuery.
+Flot is a pure JavaScript plotting library for jQuery, with a focus on simple usage, attractive looks and interactive features.
+- [NetworkX](https://networkx.github.io/#) is a Python language software package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
 - [Semantic UI](http://semantic-ui.com/) User Interface is the vocabulary of the web.
 - [uilang](http://uilang.com/) is a minimal, ui-focused programming language for web designers.
 - [TimelineJS](http://timeline.knightlab.com/).
 Beautifully crafted timelines that are easy and intuitive to use.